 # base: is not set elsewhere

-keyword should be used to explicitly define the base to use for the build environment.
+keyword can be used to explicitly define the base to use for the build environment where the base has not yet been bootstrapped.

 To solve the above issue, for example, use the following: